 If you’ve got a pliable concentrate that you can form into a tiny snake, try putting it on the outside!
 It’s a challenge, but the effect is an eye-catching joint that’s fun to watch smoke.
 Take a sap concentrate and roll it into the long, pliable tube as you would have before, but then roll the joint without the sap inside.
 It’s advised that you roll a tight joint, and not a cone, to avoid uneven burning and cannabis falling out.
 Now take the concentrate and wrap it around the joint in a spiral shape.
 Stick a little at the top, then gently press the tube into the paper enough to keep it stuck as you twist it around the joint itself.

-Obviously this is pretty different from dabbing.
-This is a smokier, hazier high that involves the plant matter (and compounds in it)t.
+Obviously twaxing a joint is pretty different from dabbing.
+This is a smokier, hazier high that involves the plant matter (and compounds in it).
 It’s different, but sometimes that’s what you want.
-It also take a little practice to get the outside twisting right, but the visual effect is pretty neat.
+It also take a little practice to master the process of rolling a twaxed joint, but the visual effect is pretty neat.